Kauai: The Food that Keeps Me Coming Back

 Don’t even look at the Saimin.
 Look at the Plate and the bowl.
 That’s all you need to see to know this place is real.
 They’re the kind of bowl and plate your grandma would still have and use.
 They’re a family business who’s been cooking up local grinds for 45 years.
 Every day they’re still doing it is a gift.
 I will continue going here until either myself or the restaurant no longer exist.
 (Yelp)

-Konohiki Seafoods: Located minutes from the airport, the first place I always stop at.
+Konohiki Seafoods: Located minutes from the airport, the first place I always stop at, the last place I buy my lunch for the plane ride.
 Central to almost anywhere on the island.
 Konohiki does the following really well:

 This unassuming looking store is always my first stop in Kauai.
 I crave it.